Taxation for Labuan International Company – Tax Rate and Compliance

 - a resident of Malaysia holds shares of a Labuan International Company

 The lifting of the notification requirement and the allowances as detailed above also enshrines provisions of the liberalization which further facilitate the setting up of Labuan International by Malaysian companies and individuals for non-Ringgit business transactions.

 We will guide you every step of the way in getting the right with timely compliance.
 Stay touch with us always.
 If you need assistance, you may plug on any of our services as follows:

 4. Auditing your Account Books

-Feel free to call us at +603-2181 2882 or email email@example.com to find out more on how you can successful register the Labuan International Company and understand all requirements on compliance and taxation issues.
+Feel free to call us at +603-2181 2882 or email us the enquiry form to find out more if Labuan International Company is right for you and understand all requirements on compliance and taxation issues.
 We ‘simplify your investment’ in Malaysia.